My Grandma's Shorshe Mangsho (Meat Curry With Mustard Paste)

 - Add paprika and turmeric paste to your mixture.
 If you are using powdered paprika and turmeric, add some warm water to the powder and let it soak for 5 minutes before adding to the oil.
 Cook until the oil separates.

 - Add diced tomatoes and cook for 2 to 3 minutes.

 - Add meat and cook until the oil separates.

 - Add 1/3 cup of warm water to the mustard powder and stir.
 Cover and soak for 5 minutes before adding to the meat.

-- Sprinkle the Garam Masala and pour the mustard paste on the meat and stir a few times before turning off the flame.
-Do not cook mustard for long or it will taste bitter.
+- Sprinkle in the garam masala and pour the mustard paste on the meat.
+Stir a few times before turning off the flame.
+Do not cook mustard for too long, or it will taste bitter.